Snyk CLI for Java and Kotlin

 }

-• Suggest configuration attributes: if you receive an error when running the command, the error may indicate which attribute values are available, while the error details from Gradle also indicate which dependency variants match which attributes.
+• Suggest configuration attributes: if you receive an error when running the command, the error can indicate which attribute values are available, while the error details from Gradle also indicate which dependency variants match which attributes.
 Using these details, add the attribute filter option.
 For example:

 snyk test --configuration-attributes=buildtype:release,usage:java-runtime,mode:demo